 Pregnancy acne isn't a special form of acne.
-Many women simply seem to have trouble with acne during pregnancy.
-Although it isn't always clear what causes acne to get worse during pregnancy, the likely culprit for most women is an overproduction of oil (sebum) — which happens when certain hormones go into overdrive.
-Fortunately, you're not at the mercy of your hormones.
+Some people simply seem to have trouble with acne during pregnancy.
+The likely culprit is an excessive production of oil (sebum) — which happens when the body produces greater amounts of certain hormones.

 To treat pregnancy acne, start with self-care:

-- Questions and answers about acne.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Acne/default.asp.
-Accessed June 24, 2013.
+- Acne.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health-topics/acne.
+Accessed March 23, 2022.